super-linter/super-linter/README.md

 consider the following if you set `VALIDATE_ALL_CODEBASE` to `false`:

-- `push` events: Super-linter checks only the files that were modified in the commits you pushed.
+- `push` events: Super-linter checks only the files that were modified in the commits you pushed in the push event.
+Examples:
-- `pull_request`, `pull_request_target`, and `workflow_dispatch` events:
+  - If you push `commit-1` and `commit-2` to `branch-a`, Super-linter will lint the files you modified in `commit-1` and `commit-2`.
+Then, if you push `commit-3` to `branch-a`, Super-linter will check only the files you modified in `commit-3`.
+  - If you push a merge commit that merges the default branch (example: `main`) in a non-default branch, Super-linter will check only the files that you modified in the merge commit.
+This might be surprising for some users, because, in this case, Super-linter will check only files that you modified in the default branch in the merge commit.
-  Super-linter checks all the files that you modified compared to the repository default branch.
+- `merge_group`, `pull_request` events: Super-linter checks all the files that you modified compared to the repository default branch.
+- `pull_request_target`, `schedule`, and `workflow_dispatch` events:
-- `schedule` events: Super-linter will not find any files to check because `schedule` events run against the repository default branch (GitHub Actions set `GITHUB_SHA` to the last commit on the default branch, and `GITHUB_REF` to the default branch on `schedule` events).
+  Super-linter will not find any files to check because `schedule` events run against the repository default branch (GitHub Actions set `GITHUB_SHA` to the last commit on the default branch, and `GITHUB_REF` to the default branch on `pull_request_target`, `schedule`, and `workflow_dispatch` events).
 So, Super-linter doesn't have enough information to compute the set of files that changed.
-For `schedule` events, we recommend that you set `VALIDATE_ALL_CODEBASE` to `true` (the default).
+For `pull_request_target`, `schedule`, and `workflow_dispatch` events, we recommend that you set `VALIDATE_ALL_CODEBASE` to `true` (the default).

+By setting `FAIL_ON_INVALID_GITHUB_ACTIONS_EVENT_CONFIGURATION` to `true`, Super-linter exits with an error if the configuration is not suitable for the GitHub event that triggered the issue.

 ## Run Super-Linter outside GitHub Actions